You are here

 The professional standards of practice and behaviour contained within the NMC Code apply to the ANP role.
 In particular, this includes the sections on recognising and working within the limits of competence and the standards regarding keeping clear and accurate records.
 The ANP should be:

-- the underpinning training the ANP undertook
+- the underpinning training the advanced level nurse has carried out

 - how they support their continuing professional development